 Dr. Derek Braun grew up in Madison, Wisconsin, and attended La Follette high school.
 He attended Gallaudet and majored in computer science.
 After graduation, he enrolled in graduate school in Cell Biology and Molecular Genetics at the University of Maryland, and also began teaching at Gallaudet as a laboratory instructor.
 After completing his Ph.D., Dr. Braun worked at the National Cancer Institute, NIH, from 2002 through 2006, where he studied molecular pathways important in cancer and pain.
 Dr. Braun was awarded a provisional patent for developing a fluorescent tool for high-throughput screening of potential anticancer drugs.
 Dr. Braun currently directs the the Molecular Genetics Laboratory, Gallaudet's first biological research laboratory, where he leads the Genetics of Connexin 26 Deafness project and collaborates on the Cancer Research project.

-Who can attend: Deaf and hard of hearing college-bound students currently in 9th-11th grades.
+Who can attend: Deaf and hard of hearing students entering grades 9 through 12.

 Must show evidence that you are enrolled in a standard, local, or general high school diploma - track program.
 Please submit an unofficial transcript and/or letter from guidance/school counselor.
 Incomplete applications will not be processed.